Meet Good Time Group's new Executive Chef.

 Where: 64 Railway Street, Mudgeeraba

-Located in the heart of the Gold Coast, Surfers Paradise, D’Arcy Arms Irish Pub has been serving hearty Irish meals for over 30 years — a testament to their popularity amongst tourists and locals alike.
+Located in the heart of Surfers Paradise, D’Arcy Arms Irish Pub has been serving hearty Irish meals for over 30 years — a testament to their popularity amongst tourists and locals alike.
 While our winters are just a tad warmer than Ireland’s — ok, a lot warmer — we are still thankful they decided to bestow upon us a crackling, open fireplace to gather around over a Guinness or three.
 Take full advantage of their fireplace and book your Christmas in July for the full Euro-winter effect.
+We promise a fireside meal at D’Arcy Arms will soften the blow of missing out on that Euro trip.

 Where: 2923 Gold Coast Highway, Surfers Paradise